 Here are the 30 people who are running (or were running) for the Democrat nomination for U.S. president in 2020.
-Note: John Kremer is still a candidate for the Democrat nomination for U.S. president.

 Well, now there are just two candidates standing: the former vice president who is seriously failing, not just a touch gaga, and John Kremer, the anti-abortion candidate.
 Tough choice for most Democrats.